GeorgeLapp/Shaker-Snack-Demo/back/README.md

 npm run dev
 ```

-Ensure that the SQLite database file is located at the default path (`../DB/products_db.db`) or provide a custom location through `PRODUCTS_DB_PATH` before starting the server.
+Ensure that the SQLite database file is located at the default path (`../Telemetry/goods.db`) or provide a custom location through `GOODS_DB_PATH`/`PRODUCTS_DB_PATH` before starting the server.
 Media files are served from `../SnackMedia` by default; adjust `STATIC_MEDIA_ROOT` if you store them elsewhere.
 Then open `http://localhost:4000/api/product-matrix`, request an asset such as `http://localhost:4000/media/images/01.jpg`, or use the front-end pointed to the same origin.